Sharing These 11 Tiny Secrets Makes People Unintentionally Charming

 Vadym Pastukh | Shutterstock

-They keep their private lives private, which means they almost never reveal any salient details about their romantic relationships.
-They don't talk about the fights they have with their partner, and they definitely don't reveal what goes on in the bedroom.
+They keep their private lives private, which means they almost never reveal any salient details about their romantic relationships, except with people they truly trust.
+They don't talk about the fights they have with their partner unless they're willing to admit their role in the conflict or to ask for advice (without being a burden, of course).

-Some people let everything slip, but truly charming people know that there's a powerful allure to retaining an element of mystery.
+Some people let everything slip, but truly charming people know that there's a powerful allure to retaining an element of discretion until trust is formed.

 Prostock-studio | Shutterstock

-Genuinely charming people who put in the work and go to therapy probably won't share the topics they discuss there.
+Genuinely charming people who put in the work and go to therapy tend to be proud of their commitment to growth.
+They probably won't share the topics they discuss there, unless it's light-hearted or they're talking to someone they trust.
 They'll let you know that they're committed to self-improvement, but they almost never reveal the nitty-gritty things they're working on.

 While some people believe in radical transparency and sharing everything about their inner world, charming people keep strict boundaries around what happens in their sessions.
-They're not ashamed of going to therapy, they'd just rather keep their healing to themselves.
+They're not ashamed of going to therapy, they'd just rather keep their healing to themselves and they don't want to burden anyone with the responsibility to hear all their problems.

 8. Their insecurities